 Wall safes

 This is a safe that is installed in a suitable recess in the wall that has been prepared in advance.
 Installation of a wall safe involves masonry work.
-In this category, the maximum is class I in accordance with standard EN 1143-1, and it is not possible to make a wall safe which has a fire-resistance class.
+In this category, the maximum is class I in accordance with the EN 1143-1 standard, and it is not possible to make a wall safe which has a fire-resistance class.

-You will find important information about wall safes in the text "Wall safe – everything you need to know about it".
+You will find important information about these sort of safes in the text "Wall safe – everything you need to know about it".

 Floor safes